World class generator transfer switch leadership

 The automatic transfer switch controller features a particular programmable timer named ‘CHANGE OVER DELAY’.
 In other words, you can program the switching time between GENERATOR to LOAD and POWER UTILITY to LOAD.
 Normally this time is set at two seconds.
 This means that all the time you switch a power source you will have a ‘black-out’ in your load for about two seconds.
 The coils that operate the contactors are controlled by two auxiliary relays: KMC & KGC.
 Click on the Generator automatic transfer switch wiring diagram to enlarge the image.

-In this drawing you can see how intuitive is the connection of an automatic changeover switch for generator.
+In this drawing you can see how intuitive is the connection of an automatic generator transfer switch panel .
 In the drawing a 3-phase connection is shown together with a pre-heat element.
 This equipment will maintain the body of the engine warm; about 30-40 degree Celsius.
 This prevent the fluid in the engine to freeze and will guarantee a fast response time of the generator especially in winter.
 In critical situation you require immediately the full load from your generator.
 If the engine is cold, you are required to warm up the engine by running it off load for a few minutes.
 Once you start with a reasonable good temperature you can demand full load practically immediately.
 Despite the fact that current sensors can provide Over Load & Over Current Protection (by correctly programming the automatic transfer switch controller) it is recommended to use a magnetic circuit breaker for the protection of the generator.
-In this way you prevent severe damage in case the automatic transfer switch controller fails to protect the system.
+In this way you prevent severe damage in case the generator transfer switch controller fails to protect the system.
 The installation of an automatic changeover switch must be carried out by qualified personnel only.
 The installation must be up to code.
 An electrical code is a set of regulations for the electric wiring and electrical installations.
 The purpose of an electrical code is to provide standards to ensure electrical wiring systems that are safe and unlikely to produce either electric shock or fire.
 Electrical codes are ruled by national and international technical organizations, and adopted as law to make them enforceable.